cilogon/LIGOLdgAccount/README.md

-# IWGN cluster Account COmanage Registry Plugin
+# IGWN cluster Account COmanage Registry Plugin
 This plugin does the following things.
  - Applying for a cluster account and provisoning to ldap
  - AUP signing record.